-We will establish and maintain an audit committee, which will be composed entirely of independent directors.
+Audit Committee We will establish and maintain an audit committee, which will be composed entirely of independent directors.
 Among its responsibilities, the audit committee will review on a quarterly basis all payments that were made by us to our sponsor, officers or directors, or their affiliates and monitor compliance with the other terms relating to this offering.
 If any noncompliance is identified, then the audit committee will be charged with the responsibility to promptly take all action necessary to rectify such noncompliance or otherwise to cause compliance with the terms of this offering.
 For more information, see the section entitled "Management-Committees of the Board of Directors-Audit Committee."

-SDCL as well as certain of its and our directors and officers have fiduciary or contractual duties to SDCL, SDCL Funds, our sponsor, their affiliates, or to certain other companies in which they or such entities have invested or which they or such entities have advised, including companies in industries we may target for our initial business combination.
+Conflicts of Interest SDCL as well as certain of its and our directors and officers have fiduciary or contractual duties to SDCL, SDCL Funds, our sponsor, their affiliates, or to certain other companies in which they or such entities have invested or which they or such entities have advised, including companies in industries we may target for our initial business combination.
 These entities may compete with us for acquisition opportunities.
 If these entities decide to pursue any such opportunity, we may be precluded from pursuing such opportunities.
 Investment ideas generated within SDCL may be suitable for both us and for current or future SDCL Funds and may be directed to such SDCL Funds rather than to us.
 In particular, SDCL, SDCL Funds or their affiliates may sponsor, invest in, or otherwise become involved with, other blank check companies similar to ours (including with respect to target sector and geographic areas of focus) during the period in which we are seeking an initial business combination, and members of our management team may participate in, and have contractual and fiduciary duties towards, such other blank check companies.
 Any such companies may present additional conflicts of interest in pursuing an acquisition target, particularly in the event there is overlap among the management teams.
 Our management team, in their capacities as directors, officers or employees of SDCL, SDCL Funds, our sponsor or their affiliates, or in their other endeavors, may be required to or otherwise decide to present potential business combinations to the related entities described above, current or future entities affiliated with or managed by our sponsor, or third parties, before they present such opportunities to us, subject to his or her fiduciary duties under Cayman Islands law and any other applicable fiduciary duties.
-Our amended and restated memorandum and articles of association provide that we renounce our interest in any corporate opportunity offered to any director or officer unless such opportunity is expressly offered to such person solely in his or her capacity as a director or officer of the company and it is an opportunity that we are able to reasonably pursue.
-For more information, see the section entitled "Management - Conflicts of Interest."
+Our amended and restated memorandum and articles of association provide that we renounce our interest in any corporate opportunity offered to any director or officer or officer of the company and it is an opportuni